Tim Scott says his ‘heart breaks for Dr. Ford,’ but he will vote for Brett Kavanaugh

 Graham has called the process “the most despicable thing I have seen in my time in politics,” and told Kavanaugh “I hope you’re on the Supreme Court ...
 That’s exactly where you belong,” according to McClatchy.

 With his statement Monday, Scott has voiced as much support for Kavanaugh.
-But it has not been as full-throated as Graham’s proclamations.
+But he has taken a different approach.

-Kavanaugh’s confirmation hinges on a handful of Republican and Democratic senators who have not made their votes public.
+Kavanaugh’s confirmation depends on the support of a small group of Republican and Democratic senators who have not made their votes public.
 Scott is no longer a member of that group.

 Senator Tim Scott statement on Kavanaugh nomination